 USS TAYLOR Image Gallery:

-The photo below was taken by me.
-It was taken in Mayport on July 31, 2000.
+The photo below was taken by me and shows USS TAYLOR at Naval Station Mayport, Fla., on July 31, 2000.

-The photos below were taken by Stefan Karpinski during a port visit of USS TAYLOR to Wilhelmshaven, Germany.
+The photos below were taken by Stefan Karpinski and show the USS TAYLOR at Naval Base Wilhelmshaven, Germany, in early October 2003.